A New Year, and the Choice to Keep Writing

 The same responsibilities.

-The same hopes, doubts, and unfinished chapters.
+The same unfinished chapters.

-Support exists not because something new is starting—but because something meaningful is continuing.
+It exists because something meaningful is continuing.

 Why Support Matters at the Beginning

-It's about stability.
+It is about stability.

 It helps ensure:

-Support doesn't create pressure here.
+Support does not create pressure here.

 It removes it.